shinkarmv/FoodForThought/Sudoku/README.md

 | 6 4 5 | 9 7 8 | 3 1 2 |

 | 9 7 8 | 3 1 2 | 6 4 5 |

+This is nothing but the output of algorithm